 Solar energy is a powerful “green meets green” strategy for citizens and communities everywhere.

 The green of local energy prosperity represents the millions of dollars of investment that can create jobs and keep energy dollars local in every community and county in the country, to steadily growing impact, for generations.
-The green of climate stewardship represents steady reduction of greenhouse gases with every solar panel installed and the commitment to a liveable world for our kids.
+The green of climate stewardship represents steady reduction of greenhouse gases with every solar panel installed and the commitment to a livable world for our kids.

 Don’t let utilities monopolize the sun!
 Watch for alerts from your energy district and other clean energy advocates, and be in touch with your elected officials to protect grid access on fair terms and energy freedom.